Evolution of PricingFebruary 8, 2019

 We’ve begun price tests to help you maximize your revenue potential, and information about these tests can be found here.
-Throughout 2018, our Pricing Research team will update this blog post with details about these tests, let you know what’s coming up, and share learnings.
+Our Pricing Research team will update this blog post with details about these tests, let you know what’s coming up, and share learnings.

 Have thoughts about pricing?
 Please fill out this form.
 Our Pricing Research team wants to hear from you!

 In September, we announced some new initiatives and tests to help find new ways to create a more dynamic marketplace when it comes to pricing.
 Now, five months later, we’re happy to say we have some results to share.

 So, read on, and find out what we learned and where we’re going next!